cionides/TowersOfHanoi/README.md

 TowersOfHanoi
 =============

-Simulates the Towers of Hanoi; User can chose the number of disks and whether it will use Depth First Search of Breadth First Search
+__OBJECTIVE:__ Simulates the Towers of Hanoi.
+The User can chose the number of disks and whether it will use Depth First Search of Breadth First Search

-Run Instructions:
+__TO RUN:__

-*javac TowersOfHanoi.java Node.java
+* javac TowersOfHanoi.java Node.java
-*java TowersOfHanoi
+* java TowersOfHanoi